kaufman-lab/timeperiods/README.md

 - required_percentage: the percentage of non-missing, measured x-observations in periods defined by y for the resulting measure in the return to be nonmissing. by default, 100 (any missing observations will result in an NA).
 - skip_overlap_check: by default, FALSE. setting this to TRUE will skip internal checks to make sure x intervals are non-overlapping within groups defined by group_vars. intervals in x must be non-overlapping, but you may want to skip this check if you've already checked this because it is computationally intensive for large datasets.

-returns a data.table object. rows correspond to intervals from y, separately for groups defined by group_vars. nrow of the return will be nrow of y. columns of the returned data.table:
+returns a data.table object.
+Rows correspond to intervals from y, separately for groups defined by group_vars. *nrow of the return will be nrow of y because the function is designed to behave like a right inner join on intervals (and optional additional grouping variables) with an average*.
+Rows of y where an average cannot be calculated (either due to the measurements being present in X but NA or the measurements not being in x at all) are still returned with value variable columns set to NA (see the required_percentage argument for more details).
+Columns of the returned data.table are as follows
 - grouping variables as specified in group_vars
 - interval columns corresponding to intervals in y. columns are named the same as they were in x and y.
 - value variable columns from x, averaged to periods in y. named the same as they were in x